25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Matrices.md

 7. Toeptitz Matrix

-8. Sparse Matrix: A sparse matrix is a matrix that is comprised of mostly zero values.
+8. Sparse Matrix: A sparse matrix is a matrix that is comprised of mostly zero values